Teoscar Hernández Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.
+- The Rangers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers have a 3.62 team ERA that ranks third across all MLB pitching staffs.
+- The Rangers have the fourth-ranked team ERA across all MLB pitching staffs (3.66).

-- Rangers pitchers combine to surrender 52 home runs (0.9 per game), the third-fewest in the league.
+- The Rangers allow the second-fewest home runs in baseball (52 total, 0.9 per game).

-- Heaney gets the start for the Rangers, his 11th of the season.
-He is 4-3 with a 3.76 ERA and 55 strikeouts in 55 2/3 innings pitched.
+- Eovaldi gets the start for the Rangers, his 12th of the season.
+He is 7-2 with a 2.42 ERA and 70 strikeouts through 74 1/3 innings pitched.

-- His most recent appearance came on Saturday against the Baltimore Orioles, when the lefty tossed seven innings, surrendering one earned run while giving up four hits.
+- In his last outing on Monday against the Detroit Tigers, the righty threw five scoreless innings while surrendering four hits.

-- The 31-year-old has an ERA of 3.76, with 9 strikeouts per nine innings, in 10 games this season.
-Opponents have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.